Menu Close

 If someone you know is pregnant or has just had a baby, there are many ways you can support and help them:

-Offer to help with chores, cooking meals or looking after older children so the new parent can rest.
+Offer to help with chores, cooking meals, provide transportation to appointments or look after older children so the new parent can rest.
 The smallest things can make the biggest difference.

 Understand that being pregnant or having a new baby can be overwhelming.
 Be patient and offer your support without judgement.